Updated 2/2023

 Once your pup does start to eat again, no matter how sad your pup looks or how much they beg do not feed them any table scraps or high-fat food.

-Instead, opt for a very bland diet that will be easy on their stomachs.
+Instead of feeding human food or high-fat foods, opt for a very bland diet.
+Choosing an easily digestible food is much easier on their stomachs.
 To read more about how to make a bland diet and how much to feed read this article.

 Aim for 8%-10% fat or less.
 Many times if your pup has chronic pancreatitis your veterinarian will place your dog on a prescription diet or a low-fat weight-loss diet.
 While prescription diets usually cost substantially more, they are many times what will save your pet’s life.